gmc-code/PC-Python/docs/setup/python_setup.rst

     pip list

-* To see if there are updates available, check the output from typing in the VSCode terminal:
+* To see if there are updates available, check the output from typing one of these in the VSCode terminal:

 .. code-block::

     pip list -o

-* To list updates and those packages that don't need updates, check the output from typing in the VSCode terminal:

 .. code-block::

     pip list --outdated

+| This lists all the outdated Python packages.
+| It will display a table with the following information:
+| Package Name: The name of the package.
+| Current Version: The version of the package currently installed.
+| Latest Version: The latest available version of the package